LHNCBC/lforms/form_definition.md

       formatted coding instructions will be displayed.
     * useAnimation - a boolean that controls whether to use animation on the form.
       The default is true.
+    * <a name="defaultAnswer"></a>defaultAnswer - The default answer for a
+      question.
+For an answer list, it can be an answer label or code.
+For a date field, it can be a date shortcut (like "t" for today).
+For other field types, it can be a text string or a number.
     * displayControl - an object that controls the display of the selected template.
       Currently it only supports a 'questionLayout' attribute, which has supported values as 'vertical' (default), 'horizontal' and 'matrix'.
 Here is an example: